hortigraph/hortigraph.github.io/_glossary/drill-sowing.md

+---
-## DRILL SOWING
+title: DRILL SOWING
-### Definition
+---
+`DRILL SOWING`

-Method for sowing seeds in shallow trenches, usually in straight lines or geometric patterns so that the gardener can discern what is weed and what is seed.
+Method for sowing seeds in shallow trenches, usually in straight lines or geometric patterns so that the gardener can discern what is weed and what is seed.`

-### Description
  Use pegs or skewers and string to give you a guideline, then make a drill with a corner of the hoe or a stick.
 Be careful not to make it too deep.
 Water the trench before sowing the seed.
 One way is to sprinkle the seed into the palm of one hand